cloudflare/stpyv8/docs/source/api/wrapper.rst

 Function and Constructor
 ------------------------

 .. _exctrans:

 Exception Translation
 ---------------------

-Base on the mentioned design principle, SoirV8 will translate the exception between Python and Javascript, you could directly use **try...except** statement to handle the Javascript exception in the Python code, and vice versa.
+Based on the aforementioned design principles, SoirV8 will take care of converting the exceptions between Python and Javascript so that direct use of **try...except** statements allows to handle the Javascript exception in the Python code, and vice versa.

 .. testcode::

     with JSContext() as ctxt:
         try:
             ctxt.eval("throw Error('test');")
-        except JSError, e:
+        except JSError as e:
-            print e             # JSError: Error: test (  @ 1 : 6 )  -> throw Error('test');
+            print(e)            # JSError: Error: test (  @ 1 : 6 )  -> throw Error('test');
-            print e.name
+            print(e.name)
-            print e.message
+            print(e.message)

 .. testoutput::
    :hide: